National Police Agency (South Korea): Compulsory Service Police

-Instances of police brutality have in the past been raised against the South Korean anti-riot units in particular, by the Asian Human Rights Commission, citing police actions of a "brutal and violent manner" that cause deaths among protesters, including Jeon Young-Cheol on 24 November 2005.
+Instances of police brutality have in the past been raised against the South Korean anti-riot units in particular by the Asian Human Rights Commission, citing police actions of a "brutal and violent manner" that cause the deaths of protesters, including Jeon Young-Cheol on 24 November 2005.
 The South Korean President, Roh Moo Hyun, later apologised for this violence.
-The police force themselves reported that 117 officers were injured against 70 protesters, after being hit "with shards of broken bottles and flower vases".
-Injuries to the riot police officers have themselves become reason for protest, with one in every 53 officers being injured in 2005, the number of injuries having raised to 893 from 331 in 2000.
-Then, on 26 December 2011, 3,211 riot police were finally evacuated and abolished on 25 September 2013.
+The police force themselves reported that 117 officers were injured in a confrontation with 70 protesters, after being hit "with shards of broken bottles and flower vases".
+Injuries to riot police officers have themselves become reason for protest.
+One in every 53 officers was injured in 2005, with the number of injuries having increased to 893 from 331 in 2000.
+On 26 December 2011, 3,211 service officers were evacuated and the force was abolished on 25 September 2013.
 Relevant tasks, including the suppression of protests by the combat police, were transferred to the Republic of Korea Auxiliary Police.